MohammadIcm4007/FXAnsi/README.md

 # FXAnsi

-FXAnsi is a lightweight and simple C library that provides extensive support for ANSI colors and effects in the terminal.
+FXAnsi is a lightweight and simple C and C++ library that provides extensive support for ANSI colors and effects in the terminal.

 ## Features